 Some examples of mental illness include anxiety disorders, eating disorders, post-traumatic stress disorder (PTSD), depression, bipolar disorder, schizophrenia, as well as addictive behaviors.

-Substance abuse can be defined as using any substance to an excess, that causes it to be detrimental to the user, to society in general, or to both.
+Substance use disorder can be defined as using any substance to an excess, that causes it to be detrimental to the user, to society in general, or to both.
 SUDs refer specifically to drug addiction, for example, alcohol, marijuana, and nicotine are all considered drugs; in addition to illegal substances, as well as controlled substances that have been misused.

 This illness can affect a person’s brain and behavior to the point that they are no longer able to control their use of the substance.

 When comorbidity refers to SUDs and another diagnosis, then the person is said to have a dual diagnosis.
-Dual diagnosis is so prevalent, that approximately half of the people who experience a mental illness not related to substance abuse will also experience SUDs, and the opposite is also true.
+Dual diagnosis is so prevalent, that approximately half of the people who experience a mental illness not related to substance use disorder will also experience SUDs, and the opposite is also true.
 For that reason, it is very important to analyze both when exploring the connection to creativity.

 Bipolar and Creativity